browserslist/browserslist/README.md

 # Browserslist [![Build Status](https://travis-ci.org/ai/browserslist.svg)](https://travis-ci.org/ai/browserslist)

-Get browsers versions that matches given criteria.
+Get browser versions that match given criteria.
 Useful for tools like [Autoprefixer].

 You can select browsers by passing a string.
-This library will use Can I Use data to return you a appropriate list of all versions.
+This library will use Can I Use data to return the appropriate list of all matching versions.

-For example, last version of each major browser and version, which is used more that 5% in global usage statistics:
+For example, the last version of each major browser and version, with a usage of over 5% in global usage statistics:

 ```js
 browserslist('> 5%, last 1 version');